-What Happens If You File Taxes Late?
-Get Ready To Pay Up
+If You File Your Taxes Later, Get Ready To Pay Up

 A simple fact of life is that some among us, year after year, no matter what, will wait until the last minute to file their tax returns.
 It's understandable — given that filing taxes can be a chore, even with the added incentive of a possible refund check — but it's also risky.
 If a person goes past simply filing last minute, and veers in filing altogether, then they'll find out what happens if you file taxes late: penalties.